Where to buy in Italy?

 Indeed, if you are looking for a final relocation in Italy, taking over the management of a farmhouse, buying a farmhouse, or Villa to convert into an Agriturismo can be a project that combines business with pleasure.

-Agriturismi is active all-year-round, welcoming guests for weekends and extended periods during the summer holidays.
+Agriturismi are usually active all-year-round, welcoming guests for weekends and extended periods during the summer holidays.
 The Tuscan provinces where these activities are most popular are Siena, Grosseto, Florence, and Arezzo.
 But you can find Agriturismo everywhere in the Tuscan countryside, from Val d’Orcia to Casentino, from Garfagnana to Maremma, and up to the Mugelloʼs area.

 Some rural accommodations are often located near the Thermal Baths spread throughout the Region, leading to the busy Fashion Outlets and not far from the art cities.